Graham Oliver

 Graham Oliver (born 6 July 1952) is an English guitarist who was born in Mexborough, South Yorkshire.
-He was a founder member in the heavy metal band Saxon from 1976 to 1995.
+He was a founding member in the heavy metal band Saxon from 1976 to 1996.

 Career

 Oliver was a budding guitarist while working in a factory in the mid-1970s, but gave up after losing the tip of his index finger in an accident with a door, and sold his prized 1962/63 Fender Stratocaster (he would attempt to track down the guitar 40 years later).
 He was, however, encouraged by future bandmate Paul Quinn to learn to play again.

 Oliver was originally a member of the band SOB, which formed in 1970.
 SOB played its first shows in 1970 under the name Blue Condition and toured extensively from 1970 to 1975, also in Germany and the Netherlands.
 The other members were future Saxon bassist Steve Dawson, Steve Firth on vocals and drummers David Bradley, John Hart, Cowley and John Walker.

 The band merged in November 1975 with another local band (Coast) to become first Son of a Bitch and from 1978 Saxon, with whom Oliver played from the start and until 1995, as guitarist during a period in which the band had five top 20 albums in the UK.

-After being fired from Saxon in 1995, he initially reformed his old band Son of a Bitch with former Saxon bassist Steve Dawson and drummer Pete Gill.
+After being fired from Saxon in 1996, he initially reformed his old band Son of a Bitch with former Saxon bassist Steve Dawson and drummer Pete Gill.
 Son of a Bitch released the album Victim You with Thunderhead singer Ted Bullet.
 Bullet and Gill left the band after the release of the album.
 They were replaced by the vocalist John Ward, and another former member of Saxon, Nigel Durham on drums.

 In 1999, Oliver and Dawson trademarked the name 'Saxon', claiming they had exclusive rights to it, and attempted to stop Saxon singer Biff Byford from using the name.
 The trademark claim was overturned after it was ruled to be in bad faith, setting a legal precedent for ownership of a band name.
 Oliver and Dawson changed the name of the band to Oliver/Dawson Saxon, and undertook a British tour with Ronnie James Dio.
 Graham also duetted with Doug Aldrich on "Rainbow in the Dark" on the last gig at Plymouth.